 Tanaka: Yeah, obviously when you go to a new town, there’s lots of different shops, and local goods exclusive to that region.
 We want to include as many “travelogue” elements like that as we can.

 —Changing the subject, I noticed the illustrations of the Skies of Arcadia heroes have a different feel to them from Sega’s previous games.

 Kodama: One of our overarching themes for Skies of Arcadia was that it be a bright, cheerful game.
-That cheerfulness is reflected in the carefree optimism and spirit of the sky pirates themselves.
-However—and this may sound bad—but we were not trying to achieve an “anime” style brightness.
+That mood is reflected in the carefree optimism and spirit of the sky pirates themselves.
+However—and this may sound bad—but we were not trying to achieve an “anime” brightness.
 The characters are realistic, but not too realistic.
 That was what we aimed for in our designs, so the characters hopefully won’t appear too “CG”, if you know what I mean.

 —What kind of boy is the protagonist, Vyse?